Moaif/Space-Harrier-Game/index.md

 Space Harrier (Japanese: スペースハリアー Hepburn: Supēsu Hariā) is an arcade video game developed and released by Sega Enterprises in December 1985.
 Originally conceived as a realistic military-themed game played in the third-person perspective and featuring a player-controlled fighter jet, technical and memory restrictions at the time resulted in Sega developer Yu Suzuki redesigning it to fit a fantasy setting centered around a jet-propelled human character.
 [Wiki](https://en.wikipedia.org/wiki/Space_Harrier)

 ### How to play
-On this game, you have to avoid/destroy all obstacles comming to you, if you destroy them, you earn points, also, however some obstacles are not destructible, forcing you to evade them.
+On this game, you have to avoid/destroy all obstacles comming to you.
+If you destroy them, you earn points.
+However some obstacles are not destructible, forcing you to evade them.
 The objective of the game is adquiring the best score in order to enter into the Scoreboard.

 #### Controls
 - A/W/S/D or arrows to move chararcter